-10 Awesome Dog Breeds You’ve Never Heard Of—Until Now
+30 Awesome Dog Breeds You’ve Never Heard Of—Until Now

 Graceful and deer-like, the Ibizan Hound is distinctive.
 With amber eyes, large ears, and red and white fur, this Spanish breed boasts two varieties: the smooth, or wiry coat.
 Originally bred to hunt rabbits, this canine is quiet, and good with kids, but requires a home with high fences.
-An Ibizan can easily sail over barriers of 5-feet or more.
+An Ibizan can easily sail over barriers of five-feet or more.

-Here are the 20 smartest dog breeds—ranked.
+These are the smartest dog breeds—ranked.

 Dating back to 600 AD Italy, the Cane Corso (pronounced Connie Corso) descends from Roman war dogs.
 Its large, athletic build, and strong work ethic made this canine ideal for herding, hunting, and guarding.
 Almost extinct in the 1980s, the breed is now making a welcome comeback.
 Suspicious of strangers yet devoted to its master, the Cane Corso requires an experienced dog owner who can handle its protective instincts.

-Learn more about the secrets your dog's tail is trying to tell you.
+Here are the secrets your dog's tail is trying to tell you.

 Small and energetic, the Schipperke (pronounced Skipper-key) is native to Belgium.
 Adored for its inquisitive personality and beautiful coat, "the little black devil" was a vermin hunter.
 Today, they're regarded as happy, loyal companions.
 Their sassy demeanour and enthusiasm for mischief requires a dedicated owner who will supervise its adventures.
 Schipperkes are talented escape artists—a well-fenced yard, and on-leash walks are a must.

-Don’t miss these 15 signs your dog is secretly mad at you.
+Find out the signs your dog is secretly mad at you.

 Coton de Tulear